Partnach Gorge in Garmisch (Partnachklamm)

 Partnach Gorge aka Partnachklamm in Summer

-Partnachklamm in Winter
+Partnach Gorge in Winter

-During the cold winter months, the Partnachklamm gorge becomes a real fairytale, a magical place of ice and snow formations.
+During the cold winter months, the Partnachklamm Gorge becomes a real fairytale, a magical place of ice and snow formations.
 It’s open daily from 8 a.m. to 6 p.m. from October to May, so dress warmly, wear your winter boots, and stay away from the edge of the path when it’s icy.
 I highly recommend wearing ice grips on your shoes to be able to walk safely on the ice.

 Conclusion

-There many beautiful gorges in Bavarian Alps – Partnachklamm, Hollentalklamm, Leutascher Geisterklamm, etc. If you live close to Munich, I highly recommend visiting all of them.
+There are many beautiful gorges in the Bavarian Alps – Partnachklamm, Hollentalklamm, Leutascher Geisterklamm, etc. If you live close to Munich, I highly recommend visiting all of them.
 If you are in Munich just for a couple of days, then I would go either with Partnachklamm or Hollentalklamm.
-They are very similar and both located near Garmisch-Partenkirchen.
+They are very similar and both are located near Garmisch-Partenkirchen.
 The walkable area in Partnachklamm is a bit shorter than in Hollentalklamm, but it is more breathtaking and magical.

 Please follow and like us:

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *